Skip to main content

 • Introduce validation incrementally

-• Match visual organization
+• Match visual organization where it helps

 • Follow natural reading order